dwyl/phase-three/braga/README.md

-Considering that we currently have 26+ people working in the **140m**<sup>2</sup> at Palmer's road, we expect people to be a **lot more _comfortable_** with **300m**<sup>2</sup>
+Considering that we currently have 26+ people working in the **140m**<sup>2</sup> at Palmer's road, we expect people to be a **lot more _comfortable_** with **300m**<sup>2</sup>.

+People will be able to work their choice of creative/technology projects.
+We will give preferential residence/access to people who work with/for dwyl.

 ### Desks

 We will make **24 sit/stand desks** available for people to use.
-The desks will be primarily in the "Main Office" which will have 18 desks.
+The desks will be primarily in the "**Main Office**" which will have **20 desks**.

+### Dimensions

+Each desk will measure 100 x 70cm
+(_this is **compact** but adequate for **ample** for a Laptop, Gas-lift mounted Screen, notepad and other personal afects_)

+### Sit/Stand

-Each desk will measure 100 x 70cm and have a vertical range of between 65cm and 125cm (_this **exceeds** the range of motion of an IKEA Bekant sit/stand desk_)
+Desks can be  have a vertical range of between 65cm and 125cm (_this **exceeds** the range of motion of an IKEA Bekant sit/stand desk_)

+Desks will be on castors and can be moved into different layouts.
+We can easily switch between
+"classroom" format (_everyone facing the projector screen_) and "deep work" (_everyone facing the walls to avoid distraction_) or "team work" (_where desks are clustered to promote collaboration_).

 ### Well-defined Work Day: 08:00 - 16:00